REPORTS & TECHNICAL PAPERS

 Michael Lawrence, Scott Janzwood, and Thomas Homer-Dixon

-September 16, 2022 • This discussion paper argues that the concept of “global polycrisis” provides a useful framework with which to understand and address major problems afflicting humanity today.
+A discussion paper that argues that the concept of “global polycrisis” provides a useful framework with which to understand and address major problems afflicting humanity today.

 Deep Geothermal Superpower: Canada’s potential for a breakthrough in enhanced geothermal systems